martinescardo/ExactRealNumberComputationInHaskell/README.md

 very good model.
 The point is that, whether or not the model is good, it gives us computational (and indeed mathematical) trouble.

-Before writing Haskell code, let's what happens in `C` with float and
+Before writing Haskell code, let's see what happens in `C` with float and
 doubles:
 ```text
   void main() {